 The International Civil Aviation Organization determined that the downing occurred in international airspace, which makes it an illegal act under international law.

-The central element of the accusation would be an audio recording from June 1996, , in which Raúl Castro —then Minister of the Revolutionary Armed Forces— describes the decision: "I said that they should try to take them down over the territory, but they entered Havana and left...
+The central element of the accusation would be an audio from June 1996, revealed by journalist Wilfredo Cancio, in which Raúl Castro —then Minister of the Revolutionary Armed Forces— is heard describing the decision: "I said to try to take them down on land, but they would enter Havana and leave...
 Well, take them down at sea when they show up."

 Additionally, Congressman James McGovern stated in December 2014 that Castro himself personally confessed to him: "I gave the order.
 I am responsible."

-Federal Judge James Lawrence King ruled at that time that Cuba acted "in an outrageous disregard for international law and basic human rights" by murdering four individuals in international airspace.
+Federal Judge James Lawrence King ruled at the time that Cuba acted "with an outrageous disregard for international law and basic human rights" by murdering four individuals in international airspace.

 The families of three victims received a civil compensation of 187 million dollars; Cuba refused to pay, but Washington authorized the transfer of 93 million dollars from frozen Cuban assets to the relatives.

-The accusation comes after years of pressure from Cuban-American congress members —Rick Scott, Carlos Giménez, Mario Díaz-Balart, and María Elvira Salazar— who formally urged the Department of Justice to prosecute Castro.
+The accusation comes after years of pressure from Cuban-American congressmen — Rick Scott, Carlos Giménez, Mario Díaz-Balart, and María Elvira Salazar — who formally demanded that the Department of Justice prosecute Castro.

-In November 2025, the DOJ accused the former Cuban pilot Luis Raúl González-Pardo Rodríguez of immigration fraud for concealing his military history related to the shootdown.
+In November 2025, the DOJ charged former Cuban pilot Luis Raúl González-Pardo Rodríguez with immigration fraud for concealing his military history related to the shootdown.

 In March 2026, the Florida Attorney General reopened the criminal investigation into the case.

-Asked about the possible accusation aboard Air Force One last Thursday, President Donald Trump avoided confirming it: "I'll let the Department of Justice speak on that.
+Asked about the possible accusation on board Air Force One last Thursday, President Donald Trump refrained from confirming it: "I will let the Department of Justice speak on that.
 But they need help, as you know."

-The leader of Brothers to the Rescue, José Basulto, who was piloting the third plane and managed to escape the shooting down, was cautious last Saturday: "I remain skeptical," he stated to Telemundo 51, until an actual criminal charge occurs.
+The leader of Hermanos al Rescate, José Basulto, who piloted the third aircraft and managed to escape the downing, was cautious last Saturday: "I remain skeptical," he declared to Telemundo 51, until the actual criminal charges are brought.

-Raúl Castro, who will turn 95 years old in June 2026, still holds the highest formal authority in Cuba as the first secretary of the Communist Party, although he has not served as president since 2018.
+Raúl Castro, who will turn 95 years old in June 2026, still holds the highest formal authority in Cuba as the First Secretary of the Communist Party, although he has not exercised the presidency since 2018.

-Three decades after the crime, the potential criminal charges would arise within the context of the maximum pressure campaign by the Trump administration, which has imposed over 240 new sanctions against Cuban entities and officials since January 2026.
+Three decades after the crime, the potential criminal charge would arrive amid the maximum pressure campaign of the Trump administration, which has imposed more than 240 new sanctions against Cuban entities and officials since January 2026.

 Filed under: